perssongroup/handbook/README.md

 You can also message the Slack group to get opinions from the current postdocs in the group.

-### Postdoc vacation days <a name="vacay"></a>
+### Leave Time Reporting (LBL) <a name="lblvacay"></a>
-You will receive a set number of vacation / personal time off (PTO) days that will be outlined in your hiring package.
+Postdocs will receive a set number of vacation / personal time off (PTO) days that will be outlined in your hiring package.
 For union postdocs, the union has currently negotiated 24 PTO days per year along with other benefits.

 You should coordinate the specific days of vacation and personal time off with Kristin, especially for an extended absence.

+### Leave Time Reporting (UCB) <a name="ucbvacay"></a>
+As a new Postdoc, you should submit a Postdoc time sheet each month to the Payroll team at 197M Cory Hall, ersopayroll@erso.berkeley.edu.
+This time sheet is used only to record the Personal Time Off and Sick Leave that you use.
+According to UC Postdoc policy, you are granted 24 days of Personal Time Off and 12 days of Sick Leave per 12-month appointment.
+Please schedule time off in advance with Kristin.

+On your first time sheet -  http://www.erso.berkeley.edu/erso/sites/default/files/uploads/Postdoc_Timesheet.pdf - you will need to manually type your beginning balance of 24 PTO days and 12 Sick Days.
+Any paid days off should be recorded on your time sheet and subtracted from your balance.
 -----------------------------------------------------------------------------------------------------------------------------

 ## Information for Graduate Students <a name="students"></a>